yuniseramirez/homework-1/README.md

 This homework assignment covers the content that we discussed in class up until and including February 5.

+## GitHub

+We will exlusively use GitHub for all assignments in this class.
+Therefore (and because it is broadly used in industry), you should familiarize yourself with GitHub and its features.

+### 1. Learn about GitHub

+Perform this "Hello World" exercise: https://guides.github.com/activities/hello-world/

-### 1. Understand Markdown
+### 2. Understand Markdown

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a language for simple text formatting.
 Usually, markdown files end in `.md` (like this file, `README.md`).

-You will complete this homework assignment by modifying this Markdown file.
+You will complete this homework assignment by modifying this Markdown file (`README.md`).

 Take a look at these resources to understand Markdown basics: